gbvandy/vuse-cs3251.github.io/schedule.md

 # Schedule for CS3251: Spring 2017

-Here is a rough outline of the course schedule (this is subject to change at any time!!!):
+Here is a rough outline of the course schedule (this is subject to change at any time).  ***Note: All assignments are due by the beginning of class the day the assignments are due.
+Don't be late!!!***

 \* means there is probably a quiz that day.